gypsydave5/gypsydave5.github.io/_posts/2016-08-11-the-c-programming-language-part-two-types.md

 What happened?
-Well we just experienced *[integer overflow]*, where C quite happily adds two numbers together and stores them in a variable, but if the type of the variable isn't big enough to hold the new number C will just store as many bytes as it can in the space it's got.
+Well we just experienced *[integer overflow]*, where C quite happily adds two numbers together and stores them in a variable, but if the type of the variable isn't big enough to hold the new number C will just store as many bits as it can in the space it's got.
 Look, try this variation:

 ```c
 #include <stdio.h>